junxit/us-congress-bills-112/metadata.md

 - 2012-06-28 — Motion to reconsider laid on the table Agreed to without objection.
 - 2012-06-28 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR 6/26/2012 H4014)
 - 2012-06-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR 6/26/2012 H4014)
+- 2012-06-29 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.